sijnstra/agon-docs/docs/vdp/Buffered-Commands-API.md

 `VDU 23, 0 &A0, bufferId; 4`

+Do _not_ use this command.
+It almost certainly does not do what you want or expect.

 NB: The original intent of this command was to provide a way for buffered command sequences to access to VDP state information.
-In general this is no longer necessary, as most of this data can now be accessed via [VDP Variables](./VDP-Variables.md).
-As of VDP 2.15, the primary use case for this command is to temporarily prevent the VDP from sending data to MOS when certain commands are being executed.
+In general this is no longer necessary, as almost of this functionality is now available via [VDP Variables](./VDP-Variables.md) in a much easier to use form.

-This command changes the current output stream of the VDP, allowing [VDP protocol](./System-Commands.md#vdp-serial-protocol) data packets to be send to a buffer, or prevented from being sent, instead of being sent to MOS.
+This command changes the current "output stream" of the VDP, allowing [VDP protocol](./System-Commands.md#vdp-serial-protocol) data packets to be sent to a buffer, or prevented from being sent, instead of being sent to MOS.

 The default output stream for the main VDU command processor is the communications channel from the VDP to MOS running on the eZ80.

 Changes made with this command apply to the current command stream, and any other buffered command sequences that are called from within that sequence.
 Once the buffered command sequence has completed, the output stream will be reset to its original value.
 (Please note that from VDP 2.8 until 2.14 a bug meant that this behaviour was not observed, and any changes to the output stream applied globally and permanently.
 This has been fixed in VDP 2.15.)

 The target buffer must be a writable buffer created with [command 3](#create-buffer), or one of two special buffer IDs.
 If the buffer does not exist, or the first block within the target buffer is not writable, then this command will do nothing.

+In reality, this is a poor way to capture VDP state information, as one does not have full control over when VDP protocol packets are sent.

 The two special buffer IDs are: